General Writing in IELTS

 Everything you need to know about the IELTS General Writing Test

-Students should visit the official website of IELTS to get an idea about the types of questions which occur in the exam.
+Students should visit the official website to get an idea about the types of questions which occur in the exam.
 The link to the free samples offered is - http://www.ielts.org/test_takers_information/test_sample/general_training_-_writing.aspx.
-Apart from that, there are a number of blogs and websites which offer free samples of the tasks that frequently come in IELTS General Writing.
+Apart from that, there are a number of blogs and websites which offer free samples of the tasks that frequently come in General Writing.
 Two such websites are http://ieltswritingsamples.blogspot.in/ and http://www.ielts-exam.net/IELTS-Writing-Samples/ielts-writing.htm.
-Students can consult other preparation materials and books devoted to IELTS training for more examples of writing topics.
+Students can consult other preparation materials and books devoted to this module for more examples of writing topics.

 Criteria of Marks Distribution: